Video Lighting Guide Part 3: Basic Lighting Setups

 1-point key light

-Sometimes, you’ll hear the terms low key and high key, which refer to the intensity of the main light.
-If the main light is bright and powerful, it is ‘high key’.
+Sometimes, you’ll hear the terms low key and high key, which refer to the intensity of the main light and how the entire scene is lit.
+If it is bright and powerful, it is ‘high key.’

 A fresnel or an LED panel with a large softbox is a common choice for this lighting setup.
 For vloggers, I’d recommend a ring light as they give a nice, soft look and don’t take up much space.